sykoram/gridenticon/README.md

 <g id="f"><circle cx="5.00" cy="5.00" r="4.00" /></g>
 ```

 It has to contain all the ids from `0` to `f` (hex).
 You can put your objects into the groups to create custom tile designs.
+Dimensions of a tile are 10x10 by default.